Hoyasumii/avengers-endgame/README.md

 ROCKET: Good.

-THOR: I can do t
+THOR: I can do th